UniMath/agda-unimath/src/foundation/commuting-squares-of-homotopies.lagda.md

 ```

 This is the
-{{#concept "right whiskering" Disambiguation="commuting squares of homotopies with respect to concatenation"}}
+{{#concept "right whiskering" Disambiguation="commuting squares of homotopies with respect to concatenation" Agda=right-whisker-concat-coherence-square-homotopies}}
 operation of commuting squares of homotopies with respect to concatenation.

 ```agda